Techsupport254/tabitha-project/README.md

 - Tabitha AI Assistant for intelligent healthcare support
 - Contributors and maintainers of all open-source libraries used
 - Healthcare professionals who provided domain expertise
-- Uzur Chem Pharmacy staff for their valuable feedback and support
+- Uzuri Chem Pharmacy staff for their valuable feedback and support
 - Project Supervisor Don.
 Dennis Njagi for guidance and direction

 # medicine-prescription-system